tobiasraabe/cookiecutter-research-template/docs/travis.rst

 - ``language`` defines the main language of your project.
 Depending on this choice, there are several other tools pre-installed.
 - ``python`` sets the Python version of your test environment.
-The default is 3.6, but you are free to change.
+The default is 3.6, but you are free to change it.
 Furthermore, you can test your project against multiple python versions by using:

   .. code-block:: yaml